 It is clear that nitrogen generators are a safer option than dewars or cylinders, since they maintain the level of oxygen in the lab atmosphere.
 The main danger with lab gases is oxygen depletion.
 A single litre of liquid N2 from a cylinder or dewar will expand to 700L of gas.
 Therefore, a small spillage can result in a rapid change in atmospheric O2 content, with potentially dangerous consequences for lab personnel.
 With a Peak gas generator, nitrogen gas is produced on-demand as your application requires it and not stored up as a potential danger, keeping the lab and lab personnel safe.

 There are many benefits of a gas generator when compared with gas cylinders beyond just safety too.
 Want to more?
-Read our "Why a gas generator?" page.
+Read our interview with Dr. Ed Connor here.

 Liked this article?
 You might also be interested in: